Ju-On/Offensive-Security/Attacking General: Web Application Enumeration Revised.md

     lax32-gpgw1.tesla.com
     iad05-gpgw1.tesla.com

-**🔵 Note**: when conducting any engagement, best to check all ports unless we need to specifically narrow it down.
-For example above we are only looking for responsive https:443.
-Best to list out all live domains, clean the results and feed it throguh nmap scanner.
+**🔵 Note**: when conducting any engagement, it's best to check all ports unless we need to specifically narrow it down.
+For example above we are only looking for any domains responsive to https:443.
+Therefore we should list out all live domains, clean the results and feed it through a nmap scanner.

 Example for more general scan for all default ports wiht removal of http/s: